-The suite had a very dark French inspired decor, matt surfaces lives on, for 2019.
+The suite had a very dark French-inspired decor, matt surfaces live on, for 2019.
 Sharp lines are still cool but there were plenty of curves and arches regarding the table and oversized lounge.

 I was able to close the door switch off and soak up a calming respite.
 With this suite, there’s an overwhelming need to create calming, distraction-free zones where I can pare back, digitally detox and mono-task.

 The king-size bed with fluffy pillows and cosy sheets was why I slept so well.
 Also very welcoming was the velvet lounge chair, in where I had two options either watch, TV or overlook the view of Brisbane.